elicia4/linux_notes/commands/awk.md

 ```

 `$NF` stands for "number of fields".
 Whatever the last field happens to be, is
-what's going to be printed, the last field will be printed.
+what's going to be printed.

 There are cases where the fields are not separated by spaces but with some
 other symbol, for instance the `/etc/passwd` file has its fields separated by